IsaacHorvath/qp-analysis/README.md

 ## Running

-### Dev
+### Development
 Run the dev script in the main repository.

 ```sh
 ./dev.sh
 ```

 This script will build and run the backend, configuring it to listen on port `8081`.
 Then it will serve the frontend with trunk on port `8080`, proxying the api requests through to the backend.
-This allows for a reasonable hot reload when making changes to the frontend.
+This allows for a reasonably fast hot reload when making changes to the frontend.

-The script sets the environmental variable `DATA_SOURCE=federal_house` by default, which will attempt to a database of that name on a local MySQL or MariaDB server.
+The dev script sets the environmental variable `DATA_SOURCE=federal_house` by default, which will attempt to a database of that name on a local MySQL or MariaDB server.
+The dev script also sets the `--dummy` command line flag by default, which tells the backend to return some hard-coded dummy data instead of running SQL queries.
+This is useful when you don't have the production data or need to test frontend changes quickly.

 Connect to `127.0.0.1:8080` in your browser to use the tool, or connect to `localhost:8080` to run the Ontario version.

-### Prod
+### Production
 There is a simple prod script you can run that will compile both the frontend and backend in release mode and server the former's wasm binary via the latter.

 ```sh